Portfolio Construction

 Volatility-based position scaling represents a cornerstone methodology in modern signal trading frameworks, enabling traders to dynamically adjust their exposure based on prevailing market conditions.

 The primary mechanism for implementing volatility-based scaling utilizes metrics such as Average True Range (ATR) or historical volatility to determine ideal position sizes.
 Position size calculations typically follow the formula: Position Size = (Risk Amount per Trade) / (ATR × Multiplier), allowing for systematic adjustments as volatility trends fluctuate.
-Given that less than 3% of day traders achieve predictable profitability, this systematic approach to position sizing becomes crucial for risk management.
+Given that less than 3% of active day traders achieve consistent profitability, this systematic approach to position sizing becomes crucial for risk management.
 Effective transaction cost analysis helps traders optimize their position sizing by accounting for market impact and slippage considerations.

 Risk parameters are established through maximum exposure limits as a percentage of equity, with position adjustments triggered by predetermined volatility thresholds.